Azure Monitor Metrics overview

 What can you do with Azure Monitor Metrics?

-The following table lists the different ways that you can use Metrics in Azure Monitor.
+The following table lists the ways that you can use the Metrics feature in Azure Monitor.

 |Alert||Configure a metric alert rule that sends a notification or takes automated action when the metric value crosses a threshold.|